 Cloud Bigtable schemas use a single-indexed row key associated with a series of columns; schemas are usually structured either as tall or wide and queries are based on row key.
 The style of schema is dependent on the downstream use cases and it’s important to consider data locality and distribution of reads and writes to maximize performance.
 Tall schemas are often used for storing time-series events, data that is keyed in some portion by a timestamp, with relatively fewer columns per row.
 Wide schemas follow the opposite approach, a simplistic identifier as the row key along with a large number of columns.
 For more information, refer to the Cloud Bigtable Schema Design documentation.

 Cloud Bigtable is well suited for a variety of large-scale, high-throughput workloads such as advertising technology or IoT data infrastructure.
 Consider the following use cases:

-Real-time application data—Cloud Bigtable can be accessed from applications running in App Engine Flexible, Container Engine, and Compute Engine for real-time live-serving workloads.
+Real-time application data—Cloud Bigtable can be accessed from applications running in App Engine Flexible, Kubernetes Engine, and Compute Engine for real-time live-serving workloads.

 Stream processing—As data is ingested by Cloud Pub/Sub, Cloud Dataflow can be used to transform and load the data into Cloud Bigtable.

 IoT time series data—Data captured by sensors and streamed into Cloud Platform can be stored using time-series schemas in Cloud Bigtable.